 Ireland to hold first post-Brexit elections

-Ireland votes in a general election on 8 February, just one week after neighboring Britain’s departure form the European Union.
-RFI looks how Brexit affects the Irish political landscape and Ireland’s position with the EU 27.
+Ireland votes in a general election on 8 February, just one week after neighboring Britain’s departure from the European Union.
+RFI looks at how Brexit affects the Irish political landscape and Ireland’s position within the EU 27.

 The two parties that have dominated Ireland’s political landscape over the past decades, Fine Gael and Fianna Fail, are being upset by the all-Ireland party Sinn Fein.